minercreepmc/product-catalog/docs/domain-models/README.md

 #### Methods

-- **submitProductForApproval(product: Product, reviewer: Reviewer)**: Submit a product for approval by a reviewer.
+- **submitProductForApproval(productId: ProductId, reviewerId: ReviewerId)**: Submit a product for approval by a reviewer.
-- **approveProduct(product: Product, reviewer: Reviewer)**: Approve a submitted product.
+- **approveProduct(productId: ProductId, reviewerId: ReviewerId)**: Approve a submitted product.
-- **rejectProduct(product: Product, reviewer: Reviewer, reason: string)**: Reject a submitted product, providing a reason for the rejection.
+- **rejectProduct(productId: ProductId, reviewerId: ReviewerId, reason: string)**: Reject a submitted product, providing a reason for the rejection.

 ## Common Value Objects